Quasinormal modes of Schwarzschild black holes on the real axis: Stability of ringdown signals under spectral instability

 \subsection{Where have the quasinormal modes gone?}

 Through the case studies shown in Fig.~\ref{fig:timeevol}, we may safely conclude that the dominant part of the ringdown signal remains stable despite destabilization of the quasinormal-mode spectra.
 This suggests that \textit{bona fide} quasinormal modes defined as the poles of the Green's function on the complex frequency plane may not always be useful for characterizing observable signatures.
 A possible alternative may be to rely on Wentzel-Kramers-Brillouin (WKB) and/or similar methods for deriving approximate quasinormal-mode spectra \cite{1985ApJ...291L..33S,1987PhRvD..35.3621I,1987PhRvD..35.3632I,2020PhRvD.101b4008H}.
 However, this returns the same spectra as the unperturbed case in a trivial manner, unless the potential is expanded to extremely high orders.
-We would like to develop a method for approximately but stably inferring unperturbed quasinormal modes, which are likely to characterize dominant ringdown signals, and also for extracting influences of perturbations simultaneously, which are likely to introduce echo signals.
+We would like to develop a method for approximately but stably inferring unperturbed quasinormal modes, which are likely to characterize dominant ringdown signals, and also for extracting influences of perturbations, which are likely to introduce echo signals, simultaneously.
+Time-domain analysis like Fig.~\ref{fig:timeevol} and that presented in Refs.~\cite{2022PhRvL.128u1102J,2022PhRvD.106h4011B} is not fully satisfactory, because the results may depend crucially on the initial condition.

 The key consideration is that the observable ringdown signals in the time domain should be determined by the Green's function on the real axis of the frequency, irrespective of whether they are evolved from initial data or sourced by matter.
 In the remainder of this article, we investigate scattering problems in the frequency domain.
 The Fourier component of the field is governed by